MontaVista-OpenSourceTechnology/rockpro64-firmware/README.md

 ## Installing

-The rk3399 boots from SPI first, so if you have valid firmware in the SPI, it will not boot anything else.
+The rk3399 boots from SPI first, followed by eMMC, followed by the SD card.
+So if you have valid firmware in the SPI, it will not boot anything else.
+Else if you have firmware in eMMC, it will not boot from SD.

-To install on an SD card, do:
+To install on an SD card or eMMC on a host system, do:

 ```
   sudo dd if=bin/idbloader.img of=/dev/mmcblkX seek=64